Last Updated on January 29, 2023 by Rocklyn Clarke

 - Board Member of the Black Alumni/ae of MIT

-- Volunteer staff member of InterVarsity Christian Fellowship based primarily at MIT.
+- Volunteer staff member of InterVarsity Christian Fellowship serving primarily at MIT.

 - The MIT Christian Alumni Network